 The approved concession will be displayed on rate notices issued to the owner of the land.
-A listing of owners receiving a concession detailing the value of the concession will be presented to council as part of the annual budget process.
+A listing of owners receiving a concession detailing the value of the concession will be presented to Council as part of the annual budget process.

 Council will maintain a Concessions Schedule.
 The schedule will include concessional categories, description of purpose and the percentage of concession granted.
-It will also note that some land is exempt from rating, but may be eligible for a concession of charges.
+It will also note that some land is exempt from rating but may be eligible for a concession of charges.

-The schedule will be reviewed and updated periodically by the Chief Financial Officer and will be adopted by council each year at the budget meeting.
+The schedule will be reviewed and updated periodically by Financial Services and will be adopted by Council each year at the budget meeting.

-The Concessions Schedule may be amended at any time during a financial year by council resolution.
+The Concessions Schedule may be amended at any time during a financial year by Council resolution.